tasmota/docs/docs/ULP.md

 ### I2C access

-Although there are special assembler commands to access I2C devices the most common method in the examples on GitHub is bitbanging.
+Although there are special assembler commands to access I2C devices the most common method in the examples on GitHub is bit banging.
 This is reported to be more reliable and circumvents some limitations (only 2 pin combinations and bytewise access with special I2C commands).
-Nearly every example is based on some very clever macros and control flow tricks, that replicate a simple stack and subroutines (similiar to a library), which is a good example for the "Art of coding".
+Nearly every example is based on some very clever macros and control flow tricks, that replicate a simple stack and subroutines (similar to a library), which is a good example for the "Art of coding".
 To make it assemble in Micropython we need some functions in the Micropython-script, that can expand the macros.
 These functions are in a very early stage of development and might eventually later find their way into the micropython-esp32-ulp project after more refinement.
 !!! tip
     If your examples do not assemble in Micropython, please try out the ESP-IDF variant.